It’s National Coding Week. A week all about learning new digital skills and encouraging our younger generation to embrace learning coding.

 How did you get into a career as a web developer?

-Zara: My need to understand web development led me to take on a college course in the evenings to fit around my full time corporate job.
-I took the decision to join HeX as a Junior Web Developer to gain some hands on experience.
-However, over the years learning the craft, and building upon my extensive accessibility knowledge base, I became HeX’s Accessibility Director.
-These skills have allowed me to shape the business and guide the growth of the company, moving HeX’s business model into having a focus on digital accessibility, which is an area where I continue to champion for more awareness in the industry.
+Zara: My need to understand web development led me to take on a college course in the evenings to fit around my full-time corporate job.
+I took the decision to join HeX as a Junior Web Developer to gain some hands-on experience.
+However, over the years learning the craft and building upon my extensive accessibility knowledge base, I became HeX’s Accessibility Director.
+These skills have allowed me to shape the business and guide the growth of the company, moving HeX’s business model into having a focus on digital accessibility, which is an area where I continue to champion more awareness in the industry.

 How could someone in education enhance their experience?

 James: Whilst I was a Student Web Developer I took the time to look after the ‘student zone’ at college and built that site up.
 At university, my dissertation involved turning an offline business into an online one, in which I built an online coffee bean ordering system for a local coffee shop.
 It’s projects like these where you can gain new skills and can refer to them on your CV.

 It’s also important to secure work experience within the industry you are trying to go into, it’ll broaden your experience and give you real-life insight into that career.
 HeX works closely with universities, colleges, and schools to give young people the opportunity to take away accessibility knowledge to help in shaping the digital future.
 So, bear us in mind if you’re looking for work experience.

 What advice would you give to future developers?

 “Things are always moving fast in development, so you’ve got to be able to learn quickly.”